 The CLA contains wage scales to determine annual increases in salary and arrangements on further percentual raises.
 Also, it contains arrangements for working hours, supplements for working irregular hours, holidays, schooling budget, etc. A good understanding of these rules is therefore crucial for employers.

-The current collective labour agreement is applicable from 1 January 2021 until 30 June 2022.
-The CLA has three moments on which general salary raises apply, each time on 1 January and 1 July of the calendar year.
-The last raise within this CLA will be on 1 January 2022.
-Percentual raises after this moment depend on a new CLA.
+The current collective labour agreement is applicable from 1 July 2022 until 31 December 2022.
+The CLA has one moment on which general salary raises apply, on 1 July 2022.
+Percentual raises after this moment depend on negotiations about a new CLA.
 Please note that besides these percentual raises, annual raises based on the employee’s wage scale may apply.

-The CLA Retail non-food has been declared generally binding per 23 June 2021.
-The CLA is applicable for companies within the fashion, sport, shoes, paint & home decoration, garden centres and interior retail.
+The CLA Retail non-food has not yet been declared generally binding.
+The CLA is applicable for companies within the fashion, sport, shoes, paint & home decoration, jewellery, garden centres and interior retail.
 Both for on- and offline sales.
 Further explanation about the scope of application can be found in article 1 of the CLA.

 The CLA has a general section and specific modules for specific branches.
 Agreements in specific modules overrule agreements in the general section.